 Godshill – Taverners

-From Godshill there is a very pretty walk, through fields, beech and bluebell woods to Appuldurcombe and back.
-Start at the footpath off of Hollow Lane (opposite the Old Smithy Car Park) and walk through the woods bearing left.
+From Godshill, there is a very pretty walk which meanders through fields, beech and bluebell woods to Appuldurcombe and back.
+Start at the footpath off Hollow Lane (opposite the Old Smithy Car Park) and walk through the woods bearing left.
 Turn right when you reach the track and you will end up at the imposing Freemantle Gate, once the gateway to Appuldurcombe House.
-This is a fairly easy walk but it can be a bit muddy.
-Back at Godshill bear left down the High Street to find the Taverners Pub with its traditional interior.
-This pub is getting rave reviews for its fine food, which has an emphasis on local and on the foods that are in season.
+This is a fairly easy walk, but it’s worth noting it can be a bit muddy.
+Back at Godshill, bear left down the High Street to find the Taverners Pub with its endearing traditional interior.
+This pub is getting rave reviews for its fine food, which has an emphasis on local and seasonal produce.
 They also have a large beer garden and play area for children.
+Visit their website.

 Shalfleet – New Inn

-You can take a three mile walk to Newtown from the New Inn at Shalfleet but for a shorter walk with your family take a stroll down to Shalfleet Quay boatyard and back.
+Another of the best pub walks on the Isle of Wight, take a three-mile walk to Newtown from the New Inn at Shalfleet.
+If you fancy a shorter stroll, head down to Shalfleet Quay boatyard and back – the ideal alternative if you’re with younger or older family members.
 You can park at the pub or further down the lane where there is a public car park to the left.
-Then walk on down the road that skirts the river to the Quay – an ideal short walk for families.
+Then walk on down the road that skirts the river to the Quay.
 Retrace your steps and the New Inn is another good foodie pub, which has won many awards.
-Traditional with oak beams and flagstone floors, there is always game on the menu when it’s in season, and a wide selection of Island seafood.
+Traditional in style with oak beams and flagstone floors, there is always game on the menu when it’s in season, and a wide selection of Island seafood – definitely a recommended pub on the Isle of Wight.
+Visit their website.

 Wootton – The Fishbourne